Salsabeelalhams44/Salsabeelalhams44/README.md

 ## Salsabeel Alhams

 I'm  Salsabeel from Palestine, and I make mobile apps.
-I really enjoy learning languages and frameworks like Dart and Flutter.
+I really enjoy learning languages and frameworks like Dart and Flutter and ERPNEXT.
-- 🔭 I’m currently working on flutter project.
+- 🔭 I’m currently working as a ERPNEXT Developer.
-- 🌱 I’m currently learning problem solving and more about flutter
+- 🌱 I’m currently learning problem solving and improve my skills in ERPNEXT.
-- 👯 I’m looking to collaborate on real project and gain more knowledge and experience in Flutter Development
+- 👯 I’m looking to collaborate on real project and gain more knowledge and experience in ERPNEXT Development
-- 💬 Ask me about Java, dart and Flutter
+- 💬 Ask me about Java, dart, Flutter, python, JS, Frappe, Api and ERPNET
 - 📫 How to reach me: salsabeelalhams99@gmail.com

 ## Skills and Experience:
-- 👩‍💻JAVA and DART
+- JAVA, JS, Python and DART
+- FLUTTER
+- API
+- Frappe
-- 📱FLUTTER
+- ERPNEXT

 <img src='https://i.giphy.com/media/RbDKaczqWovIugyJmW/giphy.webp' alt =' introduction'>